ChaosFreeze/IA-via-webapp/README.md

-# inventory-management
+# Industrial Automation
-This is a inventory management system
+This is a industrial automation system
+By
+- Subin Mohan S
+- Amudhesh D
+- Gowtham G M
+- Ravisankar